Combined DVM/PhD Degree Program

 - A number of social events will enable students to keep in contact with veterinary students and graduate students in other programs, maintaining a tight knit student community.

 Students will receive support throughout the program as long as they remain in good academic standing.
-A stipend (currently $22,000) plus tuition, fees and health insurance will be provided by the College of Veterinary Medicine during the first year of the program in the graduate program.
+A stipend (currently $22,000) plus tuition and health insurance will be provided by the College of Veterinary Medicine during the first year of the program in the graduate program.
 During all four years in veterinary school, the College will provide up to $10,000 from college resources each academic year.
 For the years in graduate school after the first year, the student’s mentor will provide a stipend, tuition, and health insurance, usually from a research grant or a training program grant.

 Qualifications and Eligibility